cyrilletuzi/angular-async-local-storage/README.md

 for client-side storage, with more than 10 000 downloads [on npm](https://www.npmjs.com/package/@ngx-pwa/local-storage) each week.

-The lib may seem easy to use, but it's a lot of *free* work.
+It's a lot of *free* work.
-Both client-side storage (with all vendors issues...) and maintaining a reliable Angular library (up to date with the framework releases), are difficult topics.

 So if your company earns money with projects using this lib, it would be nice to **consider becoming [a sponsor](https://github.com/sponsors/cyrilletuzi)**.

 ## By the same author